-Deputies investigating after father found dead in Earle apartment
+Deputies charge suspect after father found dead in Earle apartment

-EARLE, Ark. — The Crittenden County Sheriff's Office is investigating after a man was found dead in his apartment in the 700 block of Fulton Street in Earle Tuesday.
+EARLE, Ark. — The Crittenden County Sheriff's Office made an arrest after a man was found dead in his apartment in the 700 block of Fulton Street in Earle Tuesday.

 Family members identified the victim as Lonnell Jackson Sr., who was a janitor at Earle High School.

-A neighbor told WREG he heard several thuds coming Jackson's apartment around 3 a.m. followed by silence.
+Jackson's neighbor, Charlie Barnes, told WREG he heard several thuds coming Jackson's apartment around 3 a.m. followed by silence.

+"Whole lot of racket going on.
+Sounded like that wall was coming down," Barnes said.

 Jackson leaves behind two children, his ex-wife says.

-The sheriff's office has ruled Jackson's death a homicide.
+The sheriff's office has ruled Jackson's death a homicide, but haven't specified how he died.

+“I’m really surprised ‘cause little bitty Earle, it’s not big enough for all this situation to be going on in our little town," said Jackson's longtime friend Cathy Moore.

+"This man would do and open his door up for anyone in this world.
+He just had a great heart," said Arthur Moore.

 We will update this story as more information becomes available.